pattywagonpbj/cookie-stand/README.md

 ### Collaboration
 - I collaborated with Anthony Williams, Patrick Laurion, Louis Lassegue, Kassie Bradshaw, Aloysious when it comes to the code shown below.
 All of them are amazing and are really talented in coding.
+- I collaborated with Bryant Davis on Lab07-Lab09.

 ### Sites utilized